-- Invest in employee child care supports.
-Ideas and strategies include:
+- Invest in employee child care supports, including:

-- Offering funding to cover/offset child care costs.
+- Offer funding to cover/offset child care costs.

-- Purchasing “slots” for employees at a licensed community based child care program.
+- Purchase “slots” for employees at a licensed community-based child care program.

-- Creating a licensed child care program (or out of school care) at your workplace for your employees.
+- Create a licensed child care program (or out of school care) at the work site for employees.

 - Adopt a policy position in support of child care including family-friendly policies, and public investments for an effective child care system as part of the State’s economic development agenda.

 thread Support – Individual businesses must decide how best to support their working families in keeping their children safe and healthy. thread can be a resource for businesses interested in providing child care solutions to employees.